adolfoweloy/adolfoweloy.github.io/_posts/2019-11-30-dynamodb-tips.en.md

 ```
 - 1 RCU = 1 strongly consistent read per second, for items up to 4KB;
 - 1 RCU = 2 eventual consistent reads per second, for items up to 4KB;
-- 1 WCU = 1 write/s for items up to 1KB (regardless if it is strongly or consistent write);
+- 1 WCU = 1 write/s for items up to 1KB (regardless if it is strongly or eventual consistent);
 - Transactional requests require double the capacity (the size in KB remains the same);
 - Maximum item size within a table: 400KB;
 - 40,000 RCUs/WCUs per table;